pinterest/ktlint/documentation/snapshot/docs/rules/experimental.md

 Rule id: `function-literal` (`standard` rule set)

-!!!
-Note
-    This rule is only run when `ktlint_code_style` is set to `ktlint_official` or when the rule is enabled explicitly.

 ## Function type modifier spacing

 Enforce a single whitespace between the modifier list and the function type.